HelloWorld-1017/HelloWorld-1017.github.io/_posts/2023-10-20-The-Terminology-of-Graph-Theory.md

+---
+layout: single
-The Terminology of Graph Theory
+title: The Terminology of Graph Theory
+date: 2023-10-20 22:08:34 +0800
+categories:
+ - Mathematics
+tag:
+ - Graph Theory
+---

 Recently, I've been learning multivariate normality test.
-During which process, I found Friedman-Rafsky test, which is proposed by J. H. Friedman and L. C. Rafsky in 1979 [[1]](#ref).
-Friedman and Rafsky generalised Wald-Wolfowitz test and Smirnov two-sample test to multivariate case, by replacing the notion of univariate sorted list by **minimal spanning tree** in graph theory.
+During this process, I found Friedman-Rafsky test, which is proposed by J. H. Friedman and L. C. Rafsky in 1979 [[1]](#ref).
+Friedman and Rafsky generalised Wald-Wolfowitz test and Smirnov two-sample test to multivariate case, by replacing the notion of univariate sorted list by **Minimal Spanning Tree** in graph theory.
 I think this generalisation is really artful and inspiring.
 I ever know the graph theory is an important branch of mathematics, but I rarely use it.
-The Friedman and Rafsky's paper gave a brief introduction about some terminology of graph theory, so I recorded down here, and more basic knowledge will be add if I meet it in the future.
+The Friedman and Rafsky's paper gave a brief introduction about some terminology of graph theory, so I recorded down here, and more basic knowledge will be added if I meet it in the future.
 {: .notice--warning}

 # Terminology